-- On a 2.4 GHz Pentium 4, PVX will support 1920 kbps VGA/4@30fps - On a 3.6 GHz Pentium 4, PVX will support 1920 kbps VGA@30fps
+- On a 2.4 GHz Pentium 4, PVX will support 1920 kbps VGA/4@30fps. - On a 3.6 GHz Pentium 4, PVX will support 1920 kbps VGA@30fps.

-The CPU speed for H.263+ video is based on the Low camera driver load setting.
+The CPU speed for H.263/H.263+ video is based on the Low camera driver load setting.
 To check this setting, see the For the camera you have selected, specify the camera driver's load on the system field on the Setup > Video > Advanced page.
 If your camera driver load setting is set to High or Medium, you must manually compensate for the different setting as follows:

-- If your camera driver load setting is set to High, subtract 600 MHz from the speed shown.
-For example, if your system's CPU speed is 2000 MHz, subtract 600 MHz from that, for a total of 1400 MHz. - If your camera driver load setting is set to Medium, subtract 200 MHz from the speed shown.
+• If your camera driver load setting is set to High, subtract 600 MHz from the speed shown.
+For example, if your system's CPU speed is 2000 MHz, subtract 600 MHz from that, for a total of 1400 MHz.

+• If your camera driver load setting is set to Medium, subtract 200 MHz from the speed shown.
 For example, if your system's CPU speed is 2000 MHz, subtract 200 MHz from that, for a total of 1800 MHz.

-For more information about the camera driver load, refer to the Selecting Audio and Video Devices for Use with Polycom PVX document, available at http://www.polycom.com/common/pw_item_show_doc/1,1276,4556,00.pdf.
+For more information about the camera driver load, refer to the Configuring Video and Audio Devices for Use with Polycom PVX document, available from www.polycom.com/support/pvx804.

-Installing Polycom PVX Version 8.0.2
+Installing Polycom PVX Version 8.0.4